 In building projects, indoor climate experts usually prefer to see their requirements in a tabular way.
 To create such overviews, do the following:

-- Select Spaces & locations as tree under Rows
+- Select Spaces & locations for Tree(part)

 - Click on Show